AbisoyeOnanuga/WebA11y/README.md

 # Development of the project
 We developed this project as part of a hackathon challenge to create a web app that integrates with Lighthouse and MongoDB Atlas.
 We used the following technologies and tools to create our project:

-- Netlify: A cloud platform for static frontends and serverless functions.
-We used Netlify to host our website and web app, and to integrate with Lighthouse and MongoDB Atlas.
 - Lighthouse: A tool that audits web pages for performance, accessibility, best practices, and SEO.
-We used Lighthouse as a plugin in our Netlify site, to generate reports and suggestions for our web pages.
+We used Lighthouse as a plugin in our site, to generate **accessibility** reports and suggestions for our web pages.
 - MongoDB Atlas: A cloud database service that provides a fully managed, scalable, and secure MongoDB deployment.
 We used MongoDB Atlas to store and manage our data, and to connect with our web app.
-- Figma: A powerful and easy-to-use mockup tool that allows us to design, prototype, and collaborate on our web UI.
-We used Figma to create a realistic and interactive prototype of our web UI, and to record a demo video for our project.
+- Figma: We used Figma to create a realistic and interactive prototype of our web UI, and to record a demo video for our project.
-Wondershare DemoCreator: A screen recording and video editing software that can help us create professional-quality demo videos quickly and easily.
-We used Wondershare DemoCreator to capture the activity on our Figma prototype, and to add voiceover, music, and effects to our video.

 # Improvements to be expected in the future
 We plan to continue working on Weba11y and make it functional and user-friendly.
 Some of the improvements that we expect to make in the future are:

 Fix the issues with the Lighthouse integration, and make the reports and suggestions more visible and actionable.
-Add more features and options to our web UI design tool, such as drag-and-drop interface, data modeling, workflow automation, testing, debugging, and deployment.
+Add more features and options to our web UI design tool, such as speech API, recommendations for mobile apps.
-Test and improve our web UI mockup and our demo video, and make them more engaging and informative.
 Launch Weba11y as a web app that can help anyone create accessible and performant websites with ease.